 Wattage: How much power the bulb actually uses.
 LEDs used for overhead lighting are typically in the range of 4W-12W, while halogen downlights tend to be 20W-50W.

 Had a lightbulb moment for lighting inspiration?
-Check out your local Bunnings store for all of your lighting needs.
+Check out your local Bunnings for all of your lighting needs.

 Photo credit: HPM.